 Supporting Communities in Need

 Ensuring we can connect unneeded supplies to outlets in need is a focus related to all surplus items at Iowa State University.
 To achieve this, ISU Surplus works diligently to find these connections.
 First, efforts are focused on redistributing university assets to other departments, state funded entities or tax supported organizations throughout the State of Iowa.
 After those avenues of disposal have been explored, remaining materials are made available for sale to the general public.
 In the event items may still be available, connections are made to identify non-profit organizations to which items can be donated.
-Through a recent connection, over 187 tons of furniture (4,730 pieces) from a residential housing renovation – that was determined unsellable and otherwise destined for landfilling was donated to communities in need throughout the US and internationally.
+Through a recent connection, over 187 tons of furniture (4,730 pieces) from a Department of Residence residential housing renovation (determined unsellable and otherwise destined for landfilling), were donated to communities in need throughout the US and internationally.

 A community event for the City of Ames, in partnership with the Office of Sustainability, Rummage Rampage, offers a similar opportunity for unwanted, but useful, items that community residents find they no longer need.
 Taking part during late July into early August, this event offers a collection for any unwanted residential items and, in turn, offers a large-scale, 7-day garage sale.
-Last year’s event kept over 50 tons of usable items out of the landfill and raised over $18,000 for Ames non-profit organizations.
+Last year (2018), marked the third annual Rummage RAMPage diverted 102,550 pounds of furniture and housewares (over 50 tons) from the landfill and raised $18,607 for Ames non-profit organizations.

 An especially noteworthy opportunity students are offered related to giving green, comes each year during spring break.
 While most may think of beaches, sun and pure relaxation during this annual time off from classes, there is an alternative.
 Starting in 2008 the Alternative Breaks Program was founded on the vision of providing unique leadership opportunities for students and soon established itself as significant give back experience.
 Though initially offering spring break connections, the program has now expanded to offer trips during fall and spring semester breaks and includes connections with a diversity of service organizations including Second Harvest Heartland in Minneapolis, Common Ground Relief in New Orleans, and SO many more.